Pros & Cons of Being Famous + Be Prepared for Fame!

 People may hate you for a character you may have played or portrayed

-Some will go through your trash bins hoping to find anything which has a famous persons DNA or hair on it, or they're looking for private papers or hand written notes which could be valuable on Ebay.
-In the beginning it's fun and exciting, but as the years go by, it becomes a never ending security nightmare.
+The papps and fans will search through your trash bins hoping to find anything which has information or anything valuable like sTV scripts or hand-written notes.
+Some are looking for far more personal items such as anything which holds DNA or hair on.
+These could be very valuable on auction sites.
+In the beginning, it's fun and exciting but as the years go by, it becomes a never-ending security nightmare.

 Video: Beyonce talks candidly to Piers Morgan about her pros and cons of being famous

 You'll soon know who your genuine friends are at a price, because finding true love will get harder.
 Will they love you for who you are or your celebrity status?
 Family and associates will be jealous/envious of your wealth an/or success.

 Once you're famous, your celebrity status will rise and fall.
 Take a look at those who've achieved the 'A' List before they dropped to the 'Z' List.
 They're always trying to get back on the A-List again.
 Others get there via sex and drug scandals.
 Sex tapes leaked on the Internet, appearing on every reality show, or by fighting with other celebs or the paparazzi.
 Anything for attention-press exposure to become publicly well-known again for more work which can work.

 Once you're famous, all the secrets you thought were hidden in the closet will be revealed by those who know you.
 They'll sell-you-out because everyone has a price and the papps/press will pay for the truth.
 The culprits can be family and associates who are jealous/envious of your wealth an/or success.